miteshbsjat/gitcloak/README.md

 ## Acknowledgement

-I would like to dedicate this package to my Friends Venkatesh Pitta and Puneet Vyas, without their inspiration and support, this would not be possible.
-Also, I would like to thank God, my Teachers, my Parents, my Wife and Daughter to stand with me all the times.
+I would like to thank God, my Teachers, my Parents, my Wife and Daughter to stand with me all the times.
+I would like to dedicate this tool to my Friends Venkatesh Pitta, Nilesh Deshmukh,
+Tara and Puneet Vyas, without their inspiration and support, this would not be possible.

 ## Contributing